 All outboard engines used on your boat have a tilt and trim feature.
 The tilt and trim switches are usually built into the engine shift and throttle controls and allow the operator to control the position of the outboards from the helm.
-Moving the gear cases closer to the boat transom is called trimming "in" or "down."
-Moving the gear cases away from the boat transom is called trimming "out" or "up."
-In most cases, the boat will perform best with the outboards adjusted so the hull will run at a three to five degree angle to the water.
+Moving the outboards closer to the boat transom is called trimming "in" or "down."
+Moving the outboards further away from the boat transom is called trimming "out" or "up."
+In most cases, the boat will run best with the outboards adjusted so the hull will run at a 3° to 5° angle to the water.

-The term "trim" generally refers to the adjustment of the outboards within the first 20 degree range of travel.
+The term "trim" generally refers to the adjustment of the outboards within the first 20° range of travel.
 This is the range used while operating your boat on plane.
-The term "tilt" refers to adjusting the outboards further up for shallow water operation, trailering or "tilting" the outboards out of the water.
-Refer to the engine owner's manual for information on the proper use and maintenance of the power tilt and trim.
+The term "tilt" is generally used when referring to adjusting the outboards further up for shallow water operation or trailering.
+For information on the proper use and maintenance of the power tilt and trim, please refer to the engine owner's manual.